-One of the most effective strategies for improving your race times at any endurance event is mastering the art of pacing.
-There are a few key factors that come into play in order to effectively execute a strong race, which include your: fitness, emotions, fueling/hydrating, race day elements, and how bad do you want it?
-I've been racing for almost 30 years over 600 races with the marathon being my favorite distance.
-With 84 Boston Qualifying times out of my 163 marathons, here are my five strategies to help you execute your next strong race, while targeting the coveted negative split.
+One of the most effective strategies for improving your race times at endurance events is mastering the art of pacing.
+There are a few key factors that come into play in order to effectively execute a strong pacing strategy, which include your: fitness, emotions, fueling/hydrating, race day elements, and mental drive.
+I've been racing for almost 30 years over 650 races with most of them being in the last 2 decades post graduate school.
+With 84 Boston Qualifying times out of my 163 marathons, here are my five strategies to help execute a strong pacing strategy, while targeting the coveted negative split.

 1. Craft a Solid Pacing Strategy

-The cornerstone of executing a negative split is having a well thought out pacing strategy.
-The goal is to run even splits or to finish 1-2 minutes faster in the second half than the first.
-If you find yourself finishing more than 2 minutes faster, it may be a sign that you left too much left in the tank—meaning you could have pushed yourself a bit earlier in the race.
+If the course is relatively flat and/or evenly distributed in its course profile, the goal is to run even splits or finish 1-2 minutes faster in the second half than the first.
+In a meta analysis of personal records for professionals, elites, age-groupers, and recreational runners, it is often times even splits or 1-2 minutes positive or negative splits.
+If you find yourself finishing more than 2 minutes faster in the second half, it may be a sign that you left too much left in the tank in the first half—meaning you could have pushed yourself a bit earlier in the race.

-2. Take into Weather, Course, and Race Environment
+2. Take into Account Weather, Course, and Environment

-Once your time goals are created and you have an idea of your pacing strategy, you must factor in: heat, humidity, altitude, course profile, race dynamics that will all come into play in your pacing strategy and race day execution.
+Once your time goals are created and you have an idea of your pacing strategy, you must factor in: heat, humidity, altitude, course profile, race dynamics that will all come into play in your pacing strategy and overall race day execution.
 If you don't make the right adjustments, the second half of your race will adjust it for you.
-Again, remove emotion of what you wishfully want here but realistically take into account your fitness with the elements presented on race day.
+Again, remove emotion of what you wishfully want, and realistically take into account your fitness with the elements presented on race day.
+If you do, I promise you will pass several runners in the second half.

-A well-executed fueling strategy contributes to the success of your race strategy.
-During training, pay attention to what works best for your body—experiment with different gels, chews, and hydration methods during your long runs.
+A well-executed fueling strategy contributes to the success of your pacing strategy.
+During training, pay attention to what works best for your body—experiment with different gels, chews, and hydration methods during your long runs and key intensity sessions.
 Once you find what works, continue to repeat it again, and again, and again.
-This is why marathon training should have a few months of training cycles to properly fine tune these strategies in different weather, course profiles, emotional states, distances, and intensities.
+This is why marathon training should have a few months of training cycles to properly fine tune these strategies in different weather, course profiles, emotional states, fatigue levels, distances, and intensities.
 Your training serves as a window to every scenario possible that can be presented to you on race day.
 A run coach or nutrition coach can help provide tailored advice based on your unique needs, ensuring your fueling plan is solid in training.
-Or continue to keep experimenting until you discover what works for you.
 On race day, stick to your fueling and hydrating strategy.
 Make adjustments on the fly if needed.
 Stay engaged to stay on top of it, even if and when things don't go as planned because often times they don't.

 4. Drawing Strength From Yourself / Check Your Emotions

 Training for your personal best is hard, whatever the distance.
+Aiming for your best on race day is hard.
 You are aiming to find the stronger version of yourself.
 You are aiming to make your own breakthrough and explore what is possible.
 This is empowering.
-However, it is very easy to allow ourselves to fall into self-doubt either telling ourselves: we are not ready OR being too unrealistic of what your finish time may be.
-This is where you practice mindful visualization, breath work, inner dialogue to check your emotions to what is realistic but also empower yourself to unleash and go after your goals on race day.
-A coach can help you reflect on the progress you’ve achieved and the strength you’ve built, providing mental reinforcement that can offer a significant boost during the tough moments of the race.
+However, it is very easy to allow ourselves to fall into self-doubt either telling ourselves: we are not ready or being too unrealistic of what the finish time could be.
+This is where the practice of mindful visualization, breath work, and inner dialogue each help check your emotions to what is realistic but also empower yourself to unleash.
+A coach can help you reflect on the progress you’ve made, providing mental reinforcement that can offer a significant boost during the tough moments of the race.
+My athletes very often tell me after their goal races: "Coach, I heard you in my head out there."
+I did my job because they know I am invested in them reaching their goals.

 5. How Bad Do You Want It

 Why did you choose to run this marathon?
-Whether it’s to challenge yourself, honor a loved one, or achieve a personal goal, remind yourself of your purpose to ignite your drive and determination.
-As fatigue sets in and it gets painful, this powerful reason can serve as the powerful motivator, propelling you forward to push through the discomfort to finish strong.
+Whether it’s to challenge yourself, honor a loved one, or achieve a personal best, remind yourself of your purpose to ignite your drive and determination.
+As fatigue sets in and it gets painful, this powerful reason can serve as the motivator propelling you forward to push through the discomfort to finish faster than you started.

 No comments: